HomeResource LibraryCompanies AssessedMerck & Co. Animal Health (MSD)Animal Pharmaceuticals Engagement

 Demonstrating effective management of antibiotic residues in manufacturing and production

-MSD remains the only company in the engagement that is a member of the AMR Industry Alliance (AMRIA) and is a leader in its approach to antibiotic residues in manufacturing and production within its human health segment.
+MSD remains the only company in the engagement that is a member of the AMR Industry Alliance (AMRIA).
 Members of the alliance follow the Common Antibiotic Manufacturing Framework (CAMF), a methodology outlining the minimum requirements needed to conduct a site risk evaluation and ensure appropriate antibiotic discharge management.
-The Common Antibiotic Manufacturing Framework does not appear to apply to the animal health business, and MSD does not provide an explanation for this.
-It, therefore, remains unclear if MSD has a strategy for addressing levels of antibiotic discharge from the manufacture of products for its animal health segment to ensure these remain within safe limits.
+The alliance assesses progress of its members against the CAMF and alliance members are committed to assessing products manufactured against the Predicted No Effect Concentrations targets (PNEC targets).
+MSD does not appear to apply the CAMF to the animal health business, and MSD does not provide an explanation for this.

 Research and Development